 Overlanding is a unique way to see a large number of places in a small amount of time.
-Getting off the tourist trail and taking the ‘road less travelled’ you join a group of like-minded adventurers on a custom-built rugged trucks and get out into the wilderness
+Getting off the tourist trail and taking the ‘road less travelled’ you join a group of like-minded adventurers on a custom-built rugged truck and get out into the wilderness

 It can be a bit of a hurry, and you might not get a lot of time in each place, but if you want a safe way to see some hard-to-reach places then overlanding might be a perfect idea for your career break.

 Here are a few ideas: